enjoywg/lms_checker/README.md

-# LMS NFT CHECKER
+# LMS CHECKER

-Download list of lms nfts and check them for good month profit
+Download list of nfts from market.letmespeak.org and check them for good month profit

 Send list of good nfts to telegram